Resolving employment problems

 • applying to the Employment Court for a declaration of breach if there’s been a serious breach of minimum entitlements.
 If this declaration is granted, the inspector can apply for:

-• a penalty of up to $50,000 for individuals, or for companies either $100,000 or three times the financial gain made by the company as a result of the breach, whichever is more
+• a penalty of up to $50,000 for individuals, or for companies either up to $100,000 or three times the financial gain made by the company as a result of the breach, whichever is more

 • a compensation order for lost wages